 Debra Garside has been photographing the wild horses of Sable Island since 2009.
-After eight expeditions to the island – covering all four seasons, Debra offers a unique perspective of these iconic equines, for horses have always been the focus of her life.
+After nine expeditions to the island – covering all four seasons, Debra offers a unique perspective of these iconic equines, for horses have always been the focus of her life.
 It is precisely this connection with horses that draws her to other remote regions of the world to photograph wild horses and horse cultures.
 These journeys have included several trips to the Mongolian wilderness.
 Here’s how it started:

 The daughter of avid nature lovers, Debra Garside grew up hiking, camping and fishing throughout Vancouver Island, BC.
 Her passion for horses and wildlife has always equaled the love she had for art, and Debra’s professional life has revolved around sport horses.
 After relocating to Calgary area in the 1980’s, Debra founded True North Stables.
 Acknowledged as one of the country’s most accredited equestrian coaches, Debra took many horses and riders to the top level of the show jumping sport and imported horses from 17 countries around the world.
 Debra’s equestrian background included many aspects of horsemanship including horse-racing, dressage, team-roping and liberty training.
 She currently owns three adopted Alberta Wild Horses in various stages of liberty training.